Rental Insurance in BC — Landlord, Tenant & Strata

 Water Damage and Strata Deductible Exposure

-Water claims are the biggest driver of condo insurance costs in BC.
-A single burst hose on a washing machine or dishwasher can damage multiple units below.
-The strata's insurer pays the repair bill, but the building deductible can be charged back to the unit owner who is responsible.
-Under the Strata Property Act, the strata corporation can pursue the responsible owner for the deductible amount.
+Water claims are the biggest driver of condo insurance cost increases in BC.
+A single burst hose on a washing machine or a failed dishwasher seal can damage multiple units below.
+The strata's insurer covers the repair bill, but the building deductible can be charged back to the unit owner responsible for the loss.
+Under section 158(2) of the Strata Property Act, the strata corporation can sue a responsible owner to recover the deductible.
+Whether the chargeback is successful can also depend on the strata's bylaws, so reviewing them is worthwhile.

-Your defence is matching your "strata deductible assessment" coverage limit to the strata's actual water deductible.
+Your protection is matching your "strata deductible assessment" coverage limit to the strata's actual water deductible.
 If the strata deductible is $50,000 and your policy limit is only $10,000, you are exposed for $40,000 out of pocket.
+The BC Real Estate Association notes that strata deductibles — especially for water damage — have risen dramatically in recent years, and many owners do not realize their exposure until a claim arrives.

 Earthquake Coverage

 BC sits in a high-seismic zone.
-Earthquake coverage is often optional, and the deductibles are usually percentage-based — not a flat dollar amount.
-A 10% deductible on a $500,000 property means a $50,000 deductible.
-That makes earthquake coverage "theoretically present but practically unaffordable" unless you plan for the deductible.
+Earthquake coverage is often optional and the deductibles are usually percentage-based, not a flat dollar amount.
+A 10% deductible on a $500,000 property means a $50,000 out-of-pocket cost before coverage kicks in.
 Ask your broker about earthquake deductible buy-back or buy-down — a rider that reduces the deductible to a manageable flat amount.
+Get a quote so you know the actual cost versus the exposure.

 Overland Flood vs. Sewer Backup

-"Water damage" on a standard policy usually means burst pipes or appliance failures.
-Overland flood — rivers overtopping banks, surface water entering the home — is different and often requires a separate endorsement.
+"Water damage" on a standard policy usually means burst pipes or appliance failures inside the home.
+Overland flood — rivers overtopping banks or surface water entering the home — is different and almost always requires a separate endorsement.
 Sewer backup is yet another separate endorsement.
-Do not assume your policy covers all types of water entry.
-Ask your broker to confirm each one explicitly.
+Do not assume "water damage" covers all three.
+Ask your broker to confirm each coverage explicitly and in writing.

 Real-World Failure Scenarios

-These are the situations that cost landlords the most money.
-Click each one to see what happened and how to prevent it.
+These are the situations that cost BC landlords the most money.
+Click each one to see what happened and what to do differently.

 $50K+ Loss The Dishwasher Seal Failure (Condo)

 ▾A dishwasher seal fails in a 12th-floor condo.
 Water damages two units below and the hallway.
 The strata insurer covers $120,000 in repairs.
-The building deductible is $50,000.
-The strata council passes the deductible to the unit owner.
+The building water deductible is $50,000.
+The strata council passes the deductible to the unit owner under the strata's bylaws and s.158(2) of the Strata Property Act.
 The owner's policy has a "strata deductible assessment" limit of $10,000.
 The owner pays $40,000 out of pocket.

 Claim Denied The Overland Flood Surprise

 ▾Heavy rains cause a nearby creek to overflow into a basement suite.
-The landlord has "water damage" coverage but no "overland flood" endorsement.
+The landlord has "water damage" coverage on the policy but no "overland flood" endorsement.
 The claim is denied.
 The landlord pays $35,000 in repairs, lost rent, and tenant relocation out of pocket.

 Uninsured The Tenant's Laptop and Hotel Bill